Quiver Grassmannians of extended Dynkin type D - Part 2: Schubert decompositions and F-polynomials: Schubert decomposition of quiver Grassmannians

 A dimension vector $\alpha$ is called a root if there exists an indecomposable representation of this dimension.
 It is called Schur root if there exists a representation with trivial endomorphism ring with this root as dimension vector.
 A representation $M$ with $\alpha=\udim M$ is called exceptional if we have $\Ext(M,M)=0$.
 In the case of real roots, i.e. if $\Sc{\alpha}{\alpha}=1$, there only exists one indecomposable representation $M$ up to isomorphism having $\alpha$ as dimension vector.
 We denote this representation by $M_{\alpha}$.
 We denote by $S_q$ the simple representation corresponding to the vertex $q$ and by $s_q$ its dimension vector.

 If $Q$ is of extended Dynkin type, we denote by $\delta$ the unique imaginary Schur root which is actually independent of the orientation.
-Following \cite[section 7]{Crawley-Boevey92}, the defect of a representation $M$ is defined as $\delta(M):=\Sc{\delta}{\underline{\dim} M}$.
+Following \cite[section 7]{Crawley-Boevey92}, the defect of a representation $M$ is defined as $\delta(M):=\Sc{\delta}{\udim M}$.
 Clearly the defect is additive on dimension vectors.
-For indecomposables, we have $|\delta(M)|\leq 2$.
+For indecomposables of quivers of extended Dynkin type $D$, we have $|\delta(M)|\leq 2$.
 We say that an indecomposable representation $M$ has small defect if $|\delta(M)|\leq 1$ and large defect if $|\delta(M)|=2$.
 As already mentioned, we exclude the representations from the homogeneous tubes when referring to representations of small defect.